Identity Theft Information

 - Don't put bills paid with checks inside your mailbox for postal pickup.

 - Guard your identity.
-Keep bank account numbers, personal identification numbers (PIN) and Social Security number out of your pocketbook and wallet.
+Keep bank account numbers, personal identification numbers (PIN) and Social Security number out of your wallet.

 - Destroy financial documents such as old bank statements or credit offers that contain account numbers or account information.